Betty Won, Chair, Facilitator

 Him Ranjit, Facilitator

-Him Ranjit has been organizing since 2009.
-Him grew up as an undocumented immigrant in Texas [yes, he rode horses as a means of transportation and no, he did not own any guns].
-Due to the circumstances, Him felt very alienated and disempowered until he met others like him in an organization called University Leadership Initiative in University of Texas.
-Working with others in similar circumstances, Him started to understand the power of organizing and how people outside the institutions of power can be empowered to create progressive change.
-Since then, Him has worked with numerous immigrant organizations and political campaigns in the United States and Canada.
-Currently, Him works as a campaign organizer for a union, Public Service Alliance of Canada.
+Him started to understand the power of organizing and how people outside the institutions of power can be empowered to create progressive change while being part of numerous community organizations and political campaigns.
+Currently, Him works as a campaign organizer for Public Service Alliance of Canada.
 He has been lucky to be able to work with Project Organize to train others with the skills needed to organize communities here in Toronto.

 Sandra Whiting, Facilitator